talha-riaz/activity-organzer-app/README.md

 5. Log in using your credentials.
 6. The tasks persist and each user gets a personalized experience.

+# Dev account
+There is already an account registered, if you wish to login without registering.

+The login credentials are as follows:
+Username: `testdev`
+Password: `testdev`

 # Technology Stack
 This application is build using the MERN stack (MongoDB, Express, React, Node), and Redux is used for state management.